Hidden symmetries and decay for the wave equation on the Kerr spacetime: The bounded-energy argument

 \subsection{Closing the argument}

 We are now able to show that the energy associated with $\vecTBlend$ is uniformly bounded by its value on the initial hypersurface.
 When $a=0$, the energy is conserved.
-When $a\not=0$, the energy is no longer conserved, but the factor by which it can change vanishes linearly in $|a|$.
+When $a\not=0$, the energy is no longer conserved, but, in the following theorem, we show that the factor by which it can change vanishes linearly in $|a|$.

-\begin{theorem} There are positive constants $\epsilonBoundedEnergySlowRotation$ and $\epsilonInvBoundedEnergy$ such that if $|a|<\epsilonBoundedEnergySlowRotation$ and $\solu$ is a solution to the wave equation $\Wave \solu = 0$, then for all $t_2\geq t_1\geq 0$:
+\begin{theorem} There are positive constants $\epsilonBoundedEnergySlowRotation$ and $\epsilonInvBoundedEnergy$ such that if $|a|\leq\epsilonBoundedEnergySlowRotation$ and $\solu$ is a solution to the wave equation $\gWave \solu = 0$, then for all $t_2\geq t_1\geq 0$: